masonmarker/TheMsnProject/msnscript2/README.txt

-    see /TUTORIAL for the SUGGESTED syntax that should be used in a .msn2 program. other syntax likely exists outside of the suggested syntax, however the syntax works in very specific scenarios, and are not recommended to be used.
+    see /TUTORIAL for the SUGGESTED syntax that should be used in a .msn2 program. other syntax likely exists outside of the suggested syntax, however outside syntax works in very specific scenarios, and are not recommended to be used.

-    the suggested syntax is the most updated, and safest way to code with complex types.
+    the suggested syntax is the most updated, and safest way to code.

 see /demos for demonstrations
 see /tests for syntax specific usage (find the most recent validator in /tests)